bdcuongvn83/product-app-react-nestjs/README.md

 Display an order management screen in a list format, showing orders and detailed order items.
 ## 5. Product Search Screen:
 Provide a search feature by product name  for products.

+## 6. Chatbot AI (DialogFlow) Search:
+Provide a search feature with Chatbot, our AI-powered chatbot provides a smart and interactive shopping experience with the following capabilities:
+Search products by category.
+Search products by name.
+Search products by price.
+and It helps search using a context chain: category -> productname -> price.

 # Layout of features: